btahir/codeloom/README.md

 - Consider up to 5 critical files for optimization
 - Include files up to 1000 lines long
 - Output results to `./codeloom-analysis` directory
+- Use the gemini-1.5-flash-latest model for analysis

 ### Command-line Options

 - `-m, --max-critical-files <number>`: Maximum number of critical files to analyze (default: 3)
 - `-o, --output-dir <path>`: Custom output directory for CodeLoom files (default: "./codeloom_out")
 - `-l, --max-lines <number>`: Maximum number of lines per file to include in analysis (default: 500)
+- `-n, --model-name <name>`: Model name to use for analysis (default: "gemini-1.5-flash-latest")

 ## Output